Jalopy-Tech/WUTF8Console/README.md

 Here are some tips for using [Embarcadero Dev-C++ 6.3](https://github.com/Embarcadero/Dev-Cpp) and Unicode:

 -  If Unicode only shows, when the line with the Unicode is selected, do the following:
-  1. Got to the menu *Tools* -> *Editor options...*.
+  1. Go to the menu *Tools* -> *Editor options...*.
   2. Select the *Fonts* page tab.
   3. Uncheck any boxes under the font that has the pattern *ID xxxxx translation* missing.
   4. Click *Ok* to save changes.
 -  If Unicode is present in the code, make sure the file is being saved as UTF-8 encoding.
 The application should prompt for this when saving for the first time.
 To manually check, use the menu: *File* -> *Save As...*.
 - To link [libwinsane.o](#Passing-in-Unicode-UTF-8-Arguments-to-main), do the following:

   1. Go to the menu *Tools* -> *Compiler Options...*.

-  2. Under the section *Add the following commands when calling the linker*, add the command:
+  2. Under the section *Add the following commands when calling the linker*, add the command:<br>`-llibwinsane.o` .

-      `-llibwinsane.o` .

   3. Click *Ok* to save changes.